-In 2012, the Company implemented an Equity Award Program ("EAP") to grant share options to members of the BoD and selected employees.
-The EAP allows the allocation of up to 12'161'926 stock options, out of the 164'413'515 available for such purpose under the conditional share capital (see note 12.3).
+In 2012 and 2015, the Company implemented Equity Award Programs ("EAP") to grant share options to members of the BoD, selected employees and service providers.
+105'093'527 shares are available for the EAP under the conditional share capital (see note 12.3).
 Each option gives the right to purchase at par value one ordinary share of the Company.
 The share options are conditional on the employee's service period, i.e. the vesting periods of the options are 0 to 3.5 years from the grant date.
 The share options vest immediately in the case of a change in control of the Company.

-As a result of the reverse acquisition (note 5), the Group took over the 83'836'483 share options already issued and fully vested.
+As a result of the reverse acquisition (note 5) in 2016, the Group took over the 83'836'483 share options already issued and fully vested.
 In September 2016, several employees of the Group received a total of 3 million share options as a bonus payment.
+In September 2017, several employees of the Group received a total of 40 million share options as part of their annual remuneration.
 The following table reconciles the share options outstanding at the beginning and end of the year: